amitraikkr/aws-serverless-cognito-register-app-cdk/README.md

 </ul>
 <h2>Lambda Function</h2>

 The Lambda function code is located in the lambda directory.
-It's a simple Python function that returns a "Hello World" message.
+It's a simple Python function that returns a "Hello my register app" message.

 <h2>API Gateway</h2>